- 1 What is a Tummy Tuck?

 - 7.8 Is it worth getting a tummy tuck?

-- 7.9 How much weight do you lose after a tummy tuck?
+- 7.9 How much weight can you lose having a tummy tuck?

 What is a Tummy Tuck?